 For women with PCOS who have had a hysterectomy and her ovaries removed, she will still experience the long-term effects of having elevated androgens (male sex hormones like testosterone).
-The adrenal glands also produce testosterone and may be stressed to produce more to keep up with the loss of ovarian production.
 This means a woman may still suffer from excess hair growth, hair loss or balding, or even acne.

 Metabolic problems persist.

 While PCOS is a reproductive disorder, it’s also an endocrine disorder.
 Most women with PCOS have higher levels of insulin and inflammation than women without PCOS.
 If not well managed, excessive levels of insulin and inflammation can lead to prediabetes or type 2 diabetes and increase the risk for cardiovascular diseases such as high blood pressure, high cholesterol, and fatty liver disease.
 A quick loss of sex hormone conjointly will increase the danger for these complications.

 It will not cure these complications but rather an antioxidant rich whole foods based eating style, regular exercise, good sleep, and stress management will.
 The right supplements can also help (see below).

 Depending on the medical problem, there are alternatives to a hysterectomy to relieve pain, heavy periods, or fibroids.

 You can also read our last blog on Natural remedies for acne due to pcos:-

 You can also buy healthy products from our site:-